-If you’ve heard this term before, you might associate it with severe snoring.
-You might also associate someone who has apnea with bears, chainsaws, and motorcycles.
-Those are all pretty fair comparisons.
-Many people who suffer from Obstructive Sleep Apnea snore chronically and loudly.
+If you’ve heard this term before, you might associate it with loud snoring, and gasping for breath or holding your breath while you sleep.
+You might also associate someone who has apnea with BEARS, CHAINSAWS, OR LAWNMOWERS!
+Those are all pretty fair comparisons!
+Many people who suffer from Obstructive Sleep Apnea snore chronically and LOUDLY!

 Unfortunately, snoring is not all there is to it.
-The reason behind it is what makes apnea so problematic.
-The heavy snoring is actually caused by air vibrating over nearly-closed air passages.
+Snoring is just a symptom of something more troublesome.
+The reason behind the snoring is what makes apnea so problematic.
+Actually, heavy snoring is caused by air vibrating over nearly-closed air passages.
 And yes, that’s every bit as scary as it sounds.

 At night, millions of people around the world lay down to sleep with clear, perfectly functional airways.
-During sleep, however, everything in the body relaxes.
-For folks with apnea, that includes the muscle tension in the face, neck, and air passages.
-Jaws drop open.
-Tongues slide back.
-Airways collapse in on themselves.
-(Sometimes all the way.)
+During sleep however, everything in the body relaxes, including the airway; which is influenced by muscles in the face, neck, and air passages.
+Jaws drop open, tongues slide back, and airways collapse in on themselves, (Sometimes all the way).
+YIKES!

 When that happens, our brains go into panic mode.
-They can’t force enough air into our lungs, so they wake us up very abruptly.
-Almost immediately, the tension returns to our airways, we take in a deep breath, and we fall right back to sleep, usually without even remembering any of this.
+The patient can’t get enough air int the lungs, so the brain yells, “WAKE-UP!” so the patient wakes abruptly.
+Almost immediately, the tension returns to the airway, they take in a deep breath, and fall right back to sleep, usually without even remembering any of it.

-Proper jaw and tooth alignment is our entire business, and that alignment is everything, when it comes to apnea.
-In mild and medium apnea cases, if we can keep the jaw in place and the tongue from sliding back while sleeping, most of the battle is over.
+Besides wanting to make you happy and #ShareYourSmile, proper jaw and tooth alignment is OUR ENTIRE BUSINESS!
+The ideal jaw sizing and alignment is everything, when it comes to airway.
+In mild and medium apnea cases, if we develop the jaw sizes, which keeps the tongue from sliding back during sleep; most of the battle is over!

 No more interrupted rest.
 No more severe snoring.

-There are many different brands, models, and styles of apnea device, but nearly all of them are centered around this idea of jaw alignment.
+In the adult patient, there are many different brands, models, and styles of apnea devices, but nearly all of them are centered around the idea of jaw alignment.
 Here at Hi 5, we have the necessary equipment and experience to precisely measure exactly what your ideal alignment is, and how to get it there.

 If you suffer from apnea and are interested in learning more about any of these oral devices, please call us.
 Don’t lose any more sleep over this than you already have.